Complex regional pain syndrome: Classification

 Patients are frequently classified into two groups based upon temperature: "warm" or "hot" CRPS in one group and "cold" CRPS in the other group.
 The majority of patients (about 70%) have the "hot" type, which is said to be an acute form of CRPS.
-Cold CRPS is said to be indicative of a more chronic CRPS and is associated with poorer McGill Pain Questionnaire scores, increased central nervous system involvement, and a higher prevalence of dystonia.
+Cold CRPS is said to be indicative of a more chronic CRPS and is associated with poorer McGill Pain Questionnaire scores, increased central nervous system reorganisation, and a higher prevalence of dystonia.
 Prognosis is not favourable for cold CRPS patients; longitudinal studies suggest these patients have "poorer clinical pain outcomes and show persistent signs of central sensitisation correlating with disease progression".

 Prevention

 Vitamin C supplementation may be useful in prevention of the syndrome following fracture of the forearm, foot, or ankle.

 Treatment

 Treatment of CRPS often involves a number of modalities.

 Therapy

 Physical and occupational therapy have low-quality evidence to support their use.
 Physical therapy interventions may include transcutaneous electrical nerve stimulation, progressive weight bearing, graded tactile desensitization, massage, and contrast bath therapy.
-In a retrospective cohort (unblinded, non-randomised and with intention-to-treat) of fifty patients diagnosed with CRPS, the subjective pain and body perception scores of patients decreased after engagement with a two-week multidisciplinary rehabilitation programme.
-The authors call for randomised controlled trials to probe the true value of multidisciplinary programs for CRPS patients.
+In a retrospective cohort (unblinded, non-randomized, and with intention-to-treat) of fifty patients diagnosed with CRPS, patients' subjective pain and body perception scores decreased after engagement with a two-week multidisciplinary rehabilitation program.
+The authors call for randomized controlled trials to probe the true value of interdisciplinary programs for CRPS patients.